-The black signal was issued at 12.55pm on Thursday, replacing the red signal which had been in force for 45 minutes.
+The black signal was issued at 12.55pm, replacing the red signal which had been in force for 45 minutes.

 "This means that heavy rain has fallen or is expected to fall generally over Hong Kong, exceeding 70 millimetres in an hour, and is likely to continue," the Observatory said.